ualberta-mueller-group/MCGS/docs/development-notes.md

 TODO: Currently `sumgame::get_global_hash()` sorts all of the `sumgame`'s games every time it's called. `sumgame` could maintain an ordering of its games to prevent this.
+- NOTE: Something like this was tried, but didn't seem beneficial

 ### `global_hash` Methods
 Methods: